-Best bikes for ages 10–13
+Best bikes for ages 10 to 13

-Quality models will have light alloy frames, and the spec should be comparable to an adult bike at the same price point.
+Quality models will have light alloy frames and the spec should be comparable to an adult bike at the same price point.

 With 100mm of front and rear travel, this full-susser is for young shredders who want to take on everything and anything.

 Transition says the bike is designed for everything from trail shredding to bike-park ripping.
 With an air fork and shock, there’s a good deal of adjustability too.

-Kona Process 24
+Kona Honzo 24

 Frog 69 and Frog 73

-The number refers to the frame size, with the 69 suitable for ages 10–12 and the 73 for ages 12–14 (or thereabouts).
+The number refers to the frame size, with the 69 suitable for ages 10 to 12 and the 73 for ages 12 to 14 (or thereabouts, height dependant).

-Best bikes for teens
+Best bikes for teenagers

-For teenagers, you’ll be able to pick from a wide range of bikes including smaller sizes of adult bikes.
-You can also get junior versions of bikes that have a slightly smaller wheel size, such as road bikes with 650b wheels rather than the adult 700c wheels, and mountain bikes with 26in wheels rather than the now-more-common 27.5in wheels or even 29ers.
+For teenagers, you’ll be able to pick from a wide range of bikes, including smaller sizes of adult bikes.
+You can also get junior versions of bikes that have a slightly smaller wheel size, such as road bikes with 650b wheels rather than the adult 700c wheels, and mountain bikes with 26in wheels rather than the now more common 27.5in wheels, or even 29ers.